lk-geimfari/mimesis/README.md

 ```

-When you only need to generate data for a single locale, use the `Generic()` provider, and you can access all `Elizabeth`
-providers from one object.
+When you only need to generate data for a single locale, use the `Generic()` provider, and you can access all providers of Mimesis from one object.

 ```python
 >>> from mimesis import Generic